Post-Traumatic Growth: Can You Find Happiness After a Horrible Event?

 There will be times when life throws you a curve ball; times when the memory of past sufferings will seem unbearable; times when you feel like you can’t take it anymore.

 And when those times are upon you, remember to be patient and stick to your path.

 Post-traumatic growth is a continuous process that will last for the rest of your life.
 But when you’re patient enough to allow positive change to follow its course, amazing things can happen.

 Overall, post-traumatic growth is the safest and most reliable path toward happiness and healing.
 It is a journey that will require dedication, active involvement, and a lot of patience on your part.
 But nothing good is ever achieved without effort.

-To recap the steps toward post-traumatic growth:
+To recap the steps toward post-traumatic growth and regaining happiness:

 - Embrace your painful emotions so that you may have the strength to overcome them

 - Put aside the painful past and turn your attention towards the present